 I had been feeling weirdly calm up until this point.
 Everyone kept asking me if I was nervous.
 I would just laugh it off like being nervous was a ridiculous thought.
 Now all I could think was “what on earth was I thinking?
 I must be crazy”.
-But so many others before me had taken the leap…Time for bungee jumping in New Zealand.
+But so many others before me had taken the leap…Time for bungee jumping in Taupo, New Zealand.

 I started my day in Rotorua.
-Finally I managed to go to Hobbiton on Hobbiton tours, which was the entire reason I chose to explore the North Island.
+Finally I managed to go to Hobbiton with Hobbiton tours, which was the entire reason I chose to explore the North Island.
 Since I had been told the previous day that my bungee jump would probably be cancelled due to maintenance, I wasn’t in such a rush.
 I slowly made my way through the light rain back to my hostel, the YHA Rotorua, and called Taupo bungee to find out whether or not my jump was actually cancelled.
 Turns out it wasn’t.
 Eek!

 I rushed out to my Jucy rental car, hopped in, and off I went!
 I had less than an hour to get from Rotorua, find my hostel in Taupo to check in, and then find my way to the bungee jump.
 Basically I had no time to get nervous, I was too focused on how my GPS seemed to be taking my through someone’s farm on a dirt road, and how I was worried about getting arrested.
 Seriously GPS, why on earth did you pick that route?